Top Mental Models for Thinkers

 error-embracing | Psychology | ||

-event horizon | Scientific Law | Physics | A boundary beyond which events cannot affect on observer, such as the edge of a black hole |
+event horizon | Scientific Law | Physics | A boundary beyond which events cannot affect on observer, such as the edge of a black hole. |

-exception handling | Method | Computer programming | The process of responding to the occurrence of exceptions -- unexpected conditions that throw the application into an error state and must be resolved before continuing. |
+exception handling | Method | Computer Science | The process of responding to the occurrence of exceptions -- unexpected conditions that throw the application into an error state and must be resolved before continuing. |

 exchange rates | Economics | The value of one country's currency as measured against another | |

-existentialism | |||
+existentialism | Philosophy | ||

-exit strategy | Economics | ||
+exit strategy | Method | Economics | |

 externalities | Economics | ||